About

 We speak to Dr Chizo Agwu (Clinical Lead), Dr Charlotte Avann (Consultant Paediatrician) and Lizbeth Hudson (Paediatric Diabetes Specialist Nurse) from the Sandwell and West Birmingham Team about their QI project aimed at improving time in range.

-The QI Collaborative now has its own microsite!
-The team have produced 20+ short instructional videos on many aspects of quality improvement, including measurement for improvement, complex systems, model for change and reliability.
+This includes more than 20 short instructional videos on many aspects of QI, including measurement for improvement, complex systems, model for change and reliability.
 These are short, can be accessed remotely and are easy to share via WhatsApp.
-These videos are provided as part of the virtual QI collaborative, but also serve as useful refreshers for teams.
+They were provided as part of the virtual QI collaborative, but also serve as useful refreshers for teams.

-You will also be able to find previous Diabetes QI webinars on relevant topics with knowledgeable experts from CYP diabetes services being organised by the Programme, as well as presentations of the QI projects organised by paediatric diabetes services as part of their QI journey.
+It also has webinars on relevant topics with knowledgeable experts from paediatric diabetes services being organised by the Programme, as well as presentations of the QI projects organised by paediatric diabetes services as part of their QI journey.
 These are an excellent opportunity for sharing good practices and learning from each other.